CrackedMatter/mcrpc/README.md

 ### Android

-Follow these steps before installing McResourcePackConverter:
+Follow these steps before installing MCRPC:

 1. Install Termux from F-Droid: https://f-droid.org/en/packages/com.termux/
 2. Open it and run these commands: